 It can be hard to decide whether you want to be screened for certain diseases or which type of test is best used.
 Combine medical information with your personal values to make a wise health decision.

-- Osteoporosis: Should I Have a Dual X-Ray Absorptiometry (DEXA) Test?
+Osteoporosis: Should I Have a Dual-Energy X-Ray Absorptiometry (DXA) Test?

 Sometimes doctors automatically schedule routine tests because they think that's what patients expect.
 But sometimes research shows that testing may not be useful or worth the risks or costs.
 For more information, see Heart Tests: When Do You Need Them?